ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: Angie's List Reviews Integration. #863
 * Fixed: Issue with H3 tag in FAQ (SASWP) #1432
 * Fixed: WPML Translatater Not Working with our Schema [WPML Adon] #1427
+* Fixed: ProfilePress plugin and newsgem are loading select2 on schema admin panel which cause conflict #1434

 = 1.9.76 (25 May 2021) =